Skip to main content

 A variety of Human Services websites are linked below in six categories, such as Disability Issues, Substance Abuse, Therapeutic Recreation, Trauma Counseling, Social Work, and Spirituality.
 Remember 'buyer beware' when searching on the Internet.
 Be cautious and evaluate your results carefully.
 Be sure to ask your instructor if you may incorporate reputable websites in your class project.

-- Annie E. Casey Foundation focuses on developing solutions to build a brigher future for children, families and communities.
+Focuses on developing solutions to build a brighter future for children, families and communities.

-- Monitor the Future is an ongoing study of teh behaviors, attitudes, and values of Americans from adolescence through adulthood.
+An ongoing study of the behaviors, attitudes, and values of Americans from adolescence through adulthood.

 Christianity and Human Service

 A large and useful site by the National Clearinghouse for Alcohol and Drug Information.
 It contains resources, research, statistics, searchable databases, online forums, and provides links to other related Internet sites.